Indicia-Team/irecord-training/where-does-the-record-go.rst

 Records are passed to the NBN Gateway
 =====================================

 The NBN Gateway is the UK's portal for exploring biodiversity data, a *node* of the Global Biodiversity Information Framework (GBIF).
-All verified records from iRecord are passed to the NBN Gateway's database and from there they are made available to GBIF.
+All verified records from iRecord are shared via the NBN Gateway in datasets administered by the relevant recording scheme, local records centre or survey organiser.
+From there, the records are made available to a number of other websites via NBN web services, and to an international audience via GBIF.

 .. image:: images/where-record-goes-nbn.png
     :width: 700px
     :alt: Verified iRecord records go onto the NBN Gateway

-The NBN Gateway makes iRecord records available to non-commercial individuals and organisations.
+The NBN Gateway makes iRecord records available for public interest and to support nature conservation.
+The records may be used for research and commercial purposes with written permission from the dataset administrator.